AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/managing-proofs-within-workfront/print-proof-summary-in-wf.md

 &#42;To find out what plan, role, or Proof Permission Profile you have, contact your Workfront or Workfront Proof administrator.

++++

 ## Print a proof summary or save it as a PDF file

 You can print a proof summary directly from the document list.

 >[!NOTE]
 >
+>* Summaries larger than 1 GB are not supported.
->You cannot print multiple proof summaries from the document list at the same time.
+>* You cannot print multiple proof summaries from the document list at the same time.

 1. From the document list that contains the proof, hover over the row containing the document, then click **Print Summary**.